 You can book your tickets in advance from http://www.nationalrail.co.uk

-The National Express coaches go from London Victoria to Thetford with one change at Stansted Airport. http://www.nationalexpress.com/home.aspx The coasthopper bus service http://www.coasthopper.co.uk runs from King’s Lynn to Cromer, changing at Hunstanton and Wells-next-the-Sea.
+The National Express coaches go from London Victoria to Thetford with one change at Stansted Airport. http://www.nationalexpress.com/home.aspx.
+The local bus service runs from King’s Lynn to Wells serviced by Lynx No 36 (http://www.lynxbus.co.uk/bus-times-fares/) and then from Wells to Cromer on Sanders bus CH4 and CH5 (https://www.sanderscoaches.com/copy-of-5-north-walsham---holt).
 Norfolk Green bus service No 10.
 And 11 also run from King’s Lynn to Hunstanton. http://www.norfolkgreen.co.uk/services

 The airports closest to Thetford and Holme-next-the-Sea are Norwich International Airport and London Stansted Airport.